alond44/PathGenerator/README.md

 def map_zoom_out(self, multiplier: int)
 ```

-The argument multiplier serves the same purpose as it does in the zoom in method.
+The multiplier argument serves the same purpose as it does in the zoom in method.
-For this call: `pg.map_zoom_out(x)` this method will group the map's pixels to squares (with `x` pixels in each side) and then merge them into a single pixel with a height value of the maximum pixel height value from the merged pixel group.
+For this call: `pg.map_zoom_out(x)` the method will group the map's pixels to squares (with `x` pixels in each side) and then merge them into a single pixel with a height value of the maximum pixel height value out of the merged pixel group.
 'pg.map_zoom_out(x)' call essentially reverse the effect of 'pg.map_zoom_in(x)' if one was called earlier (it revert the map back to it's state before the zoom in call).
-However, a zoom out method call does not have to come after a zoom in call and the map's side doesn't have to be divisable by x (refer to the illustration bellow for an example).
+However, the zoom out method is independent and does not have to be called after a zoom in call.

 This method's advantages and disadvantages are the opposite from those of the zoom in method.

 ##### Notes:
-* Using zoom out with multiplier M is possible even when the dsm map dimensions are YxY and Y is not divisable by x.
+* Using zoom out with multiplier M is possible even when the dsm map dimensions are YxY and Y is not divisable by M (refer to the illustration bellow for an example).
 * Using this method might cause information lose due to the max value pixel merge (lower resolution).